2024 Survivorship Champion's Prize

 Camp Firefly is located at YMCA Camp Whittle a five-day and four-night medically supervised residential camp.
 Campers are comprised of children who have or are battling cancer, their siblings and bereaved siblings.

-Camp Good Days & Special Times – located on the shores of Keuka Lake New York
+Camp Good Days and Special Times – located on the shores of Keuka Lake New York

-Camp Good Days & Special Times offers weeklong summer camping sessions for families who have been touched by cancer or sickle cell anemia.
+Camp Good Days and Special Times offers weeklong summer camping sessions for families who have been touched by cancer or sickle cell anemia.

 Camp Goodtimes at YMCA Camp Reed – located in Spokane Washington